 The largest and most southerly of all the Greek islands, wonderful and welcoming Crete has something for everyone.

 The western side of Crete owes much of its appeal to the fact it is less visited than the east side of the island.
 However this isn't to say that it hasn't been blessed with many of the same qualities.
-With an abundance of natural beauty, great beaches, pretty typically Cretan villages and places of immense historical interest this region is an absolute treasure trove of delights to explore.
+With an abundance of natural beauty, great beaches, pretty typically Cretan villages and places of immense historical interest, this region is an absolute treasure trove of delights to explore.
 Crete's most impressive mountains can be found in this region.
 Overlooking Chania Town and containing the staggeringly spectacular Samaria Gorge the White Mountains offer great opportunities for hiking.

-Chania Town is located on the most fertile region of the island.
+Chania Town is located on the most fertile region of the island and is oozing with character.
 The picturesque Venetian harbour is lined with numerous bars and tavernas and is the perfect place to sample the excellent fresh fish that's widely available.
 Nightlife is plentiful and shopping opportunities abound.
 The best beaches in the region are known to be located west of Chania Town and quite frankly, the resorts within this region offer everything you could want for a most enjoyable holiday in Crete.

 The charming resort of Agia Marina lies just 9 kms from Chania Town and its traditional village feel coupled with its close proximity to Chania Town and not to mention great sandy beach which offer no end of watersports makes this a great place to stay whilst on holiday in Crete.